 You can add MCT oil to smoothies, shakes, salad dressings and energy drinks.
 It is particularly effective when added to caffeinated beverages, as it evens out the effects of caffeine and minimizes or even eliminates the typical “caffeine crash” that many people experience.
 Energy from the fat in MCT oil, while it is metabolized quickly, is also slow burning.
 The caffeine will still give you a kick, but the medium-chain triglycerides help to extend and even out its effects in the hours that follow.

 Can you cook with MCT oil?

 It can definitely be used for cooking.
 However, the smoke point is 320°F so it should only be used for low to medium temperature cooking.

 I recommend cooking with coconut oil instead because it’s smoke point is higher at 350°F. If heated above the smoke point, the fats will become damaged.

 A Convenient, Concentrated Source For Health-Promoting Medium-Chain Triglycerides

 MCT oils are extremely health-promoting and should be consumed every day.
-Interest in this potent oil has been on the rise, as evidenced by the 75 percent spike in searches since late 2015 shown by Google Trends.
+Interest in this potent oil has been on the rise, as evidenced by the significant spike in searches since late 2015 shown by Google Trends.
 Food sources for MCT oil include coconut oil, grass-fed organic butter, palm kernel oil, grass-fed beef and full fat dairy products.
 However, MCT oil offers a convenient, concentrated way to get more of these energy-boosting compounds.

 So now you fully comprehend how mct oil is made and what is mct oil made from.
 Contract nutraceutical and pharmaceutical companies will be looking to meet the growing demand for this powerful oil by offering the highest quality blends possible to their customers.